intel/llvm/sycl/doc/UsersManual.md

 **`-f[no-]sycl-explicit-simd`** [DEPRECATED]

-    Enables/Disables SYCL explicit SIMD extension.
+    The option was used to enable/disable SYCL explicit SIMD extension.
-    Disabled by default.
-Is not used anymore.
+    Not used anymore.

 ## Optimization options